This is a guest post by Tim Ross from MotoCMS.

 Keep in mind, that you are a person out of the art world so your perception of images may differ distinctly from what your clients may see.
 Try to pick the ones which will astonish anybody, regardless of the genre you specialize in.
 Don’t forget to research your target market as well because for photography portfolio websites knowing your audience is crucial.

 One more point is that people like good stories.
 Try to tell them an engaging story with your images.
 Don’t introduce limitations for yourself – just put the photos in series so that they convey a clear message to their viewers.
 Landscapes and still lifes can also ‘speak’ for themselves.
 Make supposed clients get involved in the world of your creations!

 Before you start creating and filling out your photography website, a part of the plan is to think over the structure of the site.
 You can check out websites of other photographers, glance at some good photography portfolio examples, or look for top photographers in your field.

 While there are areas of your site where you’ll want to innovate to stand out, you should stick to a classic structure for your website.
 Most visitors will be used to some traditional layout and you want them to have an easy time navigating your site.

 The typical structure for a photography website includes the homepage, portfolio, About Me, Contact Me, and blog page.
 This kind of photography portfolio websites structure contain everything your future client is looking for and the blog gives you a way to keep updating the site.

 Fitting images into the site

 Once you’ve selected your images, it’s time to work with them from a technical point of view.
-Usually photos of a good quality ‘weigh’ a lot meaning they can slow down load times of your site, and this burden may have a strong influence on how many people visit and stick around on your site.
+Usually photos of a good quality ‘weigh’ a lot meaning they can slow the load times of your site, and this burden may have a strong influence on how many people visit and stick around on your site.